StratusLab/documentation/users-tutorial/src/main/markdown/03-prerequisites.md

 # Prerequisites

-Before trying to follow this tutorial you must have an account on a StratusLab cloud infrastructure and you must have the StratusLab command line client installed on your laptop or workstation.
-The network you are using must also allow access to the ports used by the StratusLab services.
+Before trying to follow this tutorial you must have:

+  1. An account on a StratusLab cloud infrastructure
+  2. The StratusLab command line client installed on your laptop or workstation.

+Additionally, the network you are using must also allow access to the ports used by the StratusLab services.

 ## Registration

-If you are planning to use the StratusLab Reference Cloud infrastructure, then you can follow the procedure below.
-If not, you must contact the cloud administrator for your cloud to see how to obtain an account.
+If you are using the StratusLab Reference Cloud infrastructure, then you can follow the procedure below.
+If not, you must contact the cloud administrator for your cloud to obtain an account.

-To register on the StratusLab Reference infrastructure please go to the [registration page][registration].
+To register on the StratusLab Reference infrastructure, go to the [registration page][registration].
 Click on the "register" link and you should see a page like the one in the screenshot.

 ![Marketplace Screenshot](images/registration-screenshot.png)

 For user authentication, either a username/password pair or an [IGTF][igtf] accredited digital certificate can be used.
 For the purposes of this tutorial the username/password is easier.
-You can ignore the optional X500 field needed when using a digital certificate.
+Ignore the optional X500 field that is needed only when using a digital certificate.

-Fill in the form, agree to the terms and conditions, and then client the "create" button.
+Fill in the form, agree to the terms and conditions, and then click the "create" button.
 Although not mandatory, it is useful to provide a short message describing your use of the cloud, the scientific/engineering domain of your application, and your institute